pallavi2209/Homophone_error_controller/README.md

+###Error detection and correction: dealing with homophone confusion
 In written language, errors involving the use of words that sound similar or the same are fairly common.
 For example, the word its is frequently used where it's should, and vice-versa.
 Other confusable pairs include: they're/their/there, you're/your and loose/lose.

 In this assignment you will develop an approach for detecting and correcting such errors.
 You only have to worry about these specific types of confusion (in either direction):